January is the month to get healthy! Lose weight, balance hormones, feel great!

 (Methionine, Inositol, and Choline).
 This combination is intended to boost your body's breakdown of fats, and help you to lose weight.

-Lipotrophic injections are $25, each.
-However, we offer package deals of six (6) or twelve (12) injections for a deeply discounted rate.
+Lipotrophic injections are $30, each.
+However, we offer package deals of six (6) or twelve (12) injections for a deeply discounted rate and include it in the price of the HCG Diet Plan.

 We also offer the B12 alone, which may help improve energy and sense of well-being.